ashen-321/mcp-master/README.md

 [MCP clients](https://modelcontextprotocol.io/quickstart/client) utilizing the streamable-HTTP protocol can connect to master MCP servers without any modification.
 Details provided in the URL.

-For a complete working example, see [the MCP GitHub repository](https://github.com/modelcontextprotocol/python-sdk/blob/main/src/mcp/client/streamable_http.py).
+For a complete working example of an MCP client, see [the MCP GitHub repository](https://github.com/modelcontextprotocol/python-sdk/blob/main/src/mcp/client/streamable_http.py).

 ## License